 How a healthcare provider tries to collect its bills can affect the timeliness and revenues received.
 Nearly 90 percent of healthcare providers still send innocent-seeming paper statements to their clients.
 However, the choice to send unclear or basic paper statements can be the difference between a profitable healthcare provider and those forced to close their doors.
-If careful attention is not paid to the design of medical billing statements, profits suffer.
+If careful attention is not paid to medical bill design, profits suffer.

-Unfortunately, many healthcare providers disregard the importance of billing statement design and then lament the skyrocketing costs of their collections efforts.
+Unfortunately, many healthcare providers disregard the importance of medical bill design and then lament the skyrocketing costs of their collections efforts.
 Poor billing design decreases profitability in four ways:

 Medical bills lacking an intelligent design often lead to customer confusion by de-emphasizing key information such as how much is due for which services.
 Confused clients typically call customer service for clarification, delaying the collection of bills.
 This increases the number of days a balance sits in accounts receivable, interrupting the revenue cycle.
 Confused patients are also more likely to procrastinate, putting off a bill they can’t understand.
 The longer a bill remains outstanding, the more likely more expensive collection methods will become necessary,

-Confusing bills can increase administrative overhead in two ways ways:
+Confusing bills can increase administrative overhead in two ways:

 - Higher collections costs.
 The longer collections efforts take, the more likely more expensive means will be needed, like sending dunning letters, which requires even more staff, and then eventually involving collection agencies that will take a significant cut for their services.